whallipop/whallipop.github.io/content/posts/welcome/index.md

 # My Start Point of Game Development

-When I was a little child, my mom bought me a fake NES, which was looked like a "keyboard" and can be play also the fake NES game card.
+When I was a little child, my mom bought me a fake NES, which was looked like a "keyboard" and can be played with faked NES game card.

 !["Fake Chinese NES"](xiaobawang.png "Photo from Internet")